Thousands of infected blood victims to receive £100,000 compensation

 He said they should be offered interim compensation of no less than £100,000.

-His demand was backed by three former health secretaries - Labour’s Andy Burnham and Tories Jeremy Hunt and Matt Hancock.
+His demand was backed by three former health secretaries: Andy Burnham, Jeremy Hunt and Matt Hancock.

 In a letter sent to Boris Johnson, they warned “already more than 400 people have died since the inquiry started”, with “some estimating that one infected person is dying every four days”.

-The government will this week announce the interim payments will be made as soon as possible.
+The government will this week announce interim payments will be made as soon as possible.

 The money is expected to be used to fund immediate bills and care needs, with final recommendations on compensation to come when the inquiry concludes next year.

-Kit Malthouse, chancellor of the Duchy of Lancaster, and Steven Barclay, the health secretary, have been co-ordinating work across government on the issue, according to the Sunday Times.
+Kit Malthouse, chancellor of the Duchy of Lancaster, and Steven Barclay, the health secretary, have been coordinating work across government on the issue, according to the Sunday Times.

 A government source told the newspaper: “We know the thousands of people that fell victim to this scandal have suffered unimaginable pain.